aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 Current Issues:

+- Occassionally CloudFormation fails to return a completion signal.
+After the credentials eventually fail (1 hr), the state machine fails.
+Simply rerun the state machine.

+Issues in Older Releases:

 - Releases prior to v1.2.5 - Occassionally during new installs the state machine is failing due to a `File not found` error in the `VerifyFiles` step.
 Simply rerun the state machine.
 This is resolved in v1.2.5.
 - Releases prior to v1.2.5 - Occassionally during new installs the perimeter firewall fails to load the provided prescriptive firewall configuration.
 Edit your config file changing `"firewalls":` to `"xxfirewalls":`, and rerun the state machine to remove the firewall deployment, then change your config file back to `"firewalls":` and again rerun your state machine to redeploy the firewalls.
 This is resolved in v1.2.5.

-Issues in Older Releases:

 - Releases prior to v1.2.4 will fail to deploy due to a change in an unpinned 3rd party dependency.
 This is resolved in v1.2.4 (all dependencies were pinned in v1.2.5).
 - Releases prior to v1.2.4 - During Guardduty deployment, occassionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 As the credentials timed out, we cannot properly cleanup the failed stack.
 You need to manually find the failed stack in the specific account/region, delete it, and then rerun the state machine.
 It appears the API has been fixed.
 - Releases prior to v1.2.3 using a YAML config file - we are seeing the OUValidation Lambda randomly timeout.
 Simply rerun the state machine.
 This is resolved in v1.2.3.